PNapi90/DESPEC-Analysis-Framework/README.md

   - format output data stream in each system
   - send output data stream to corresponding data stream object i
   - build physical events inside eventbuilder object (for isomeric decay and beta decay)
+  - for each physical event -> create "interesting" histograms and matrices

 =======================================================================